 For relatively dim persistent sources, the luminosity can go up by a factor of ~ 100 during a burst.
 The luminosity is, however, limited by the Eddington luminosity.
 If the luminosity is much higher than that, it creates a wind of matter that streams out and obscures the burst.
 This is the explanation (first proposed informally by Fred Lamb) for why it is that in high energy photon bins many bursts seem to be "double-peaked".
 That is, the flux rises, but when it gets high enough to eject matter, the effective radiative surface area increases dramatically (because the surface of optical depth unity is now at a much larger radius).
 As a result, the emission is much cooling, so although the total luminosity is still high, in the higher energies it decreases.
 When the luminosity goes well below Eddington, the atmosphere settles down and the high-energy emission increases.
+This explanation has been beautifully confirmed using observations from NASA's Neutron star Interior Composition Explorer (NICER), which can see lower-energy photons and therefore gets the entire rise and fall.

 The preceding discussion indicates that a wind of matter can be ejected during a burst.
 Ask class: considering the bulk of the matter involved in the burning, when there is a flash do you expect most of the matter to be ejected to infinity or to be bound fairly closely to the surface?
 The majority of the matter stays close to the surface, because the burst does not release enough energy to eject more than a small fraction to infinity (this is one consequence of the gravitational binding energy being much larger than the nuclear binding energy).
 Ask class: so what would one expect from the same situation on a white dwarf, where there is a nuclear burst?
-In that case, the radius is 1000x larger than a NS, so the ratio is reversed: nuclear energy dominates over gravitational energy.
+In that case, the radius is $\sim 1000 \times$ larger than a NS, so the ratio is reversed: nuclear energy dominates over gravitational energy.
 Therefore, in such a burst one expects the entire envelope to be ejected.
 This is what is thought to happen in classical novae.
 When the burning starts, the matter is lifted away from the surface.
 This decreases both the density and the temperature, so the rate of burning drops dramatically.
 This also means that in novae, unlike in X-ray bursts, burning is thought to be very incomplete.
 In X-ray bursts, the matter all burns to completion.